BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

     validation_dataset: <PATH>
     load_model_path: <PATH>

-More information regarding these fields can be found in section :ref:`2.
+More information regarding these fields can be found in the section :ref:`2.
 Configuration file <config_file>`.
 Moreover, to run this functionality, the user must only make the following call, which will return the result of the aforementioned metrics.